hoyeungw/baro/README.md

 ### Example 2 ###

-You can also access the default format functions to use them within your formatter:
+You can also access the default format functions to use them within your format:

 ```js
 const {TimeFormat, ValueFormat, BarFormat, Formatter} = require('cli-progess').Format;